avine/formation-angular-base/doc/course/public/03_components.md

 - We achieve a *two-way data binding* using both property binding and Event listeners
   - the **class** property `name` and the **template** input `value` will always be in sync

+NOTES:
+☕ We need to let the participants take a break here to divide this long chapter in two.

 <!-- separator-vertical -->

 ## Component - Input 1/4